 What is ASC 606?

-ASC 606 is the new revenue recognition standard that affects all businesses that enter into contracts with customers to transfer goods or services – public, private and non- profit entities.
-Publicly held businesses must abide with the requirements in ASC 606 by December 15, 2017.
-Non-publicly held businesses have until December 15, 2018.
+ASC 606 is the new revenue recognition standard that affects all businesses that enter into contracts with customers to transfer goods or services – public, private and non-profit entities.
+Both public and privately held companies should be ASC 606 compliant now based on the 2017 and 2018 deadlines.

 Developed jointly by the Financial Accounting Standard’s Board (FASB) and International Accounting Standards Board (IASB), ASC 606 provides a framework for businesses to recognize revenue more consistently.
 The standard’s purpose is to eliminate variations in the way businesses across industries handle accounting for similar transactions.
 This lack of standardization in financial reporting has made it difficult for investors and other consumers of financial statements to compare results across industries, and even companies within the same industry.